sdsc-hpc-training-org/expanse-101/Expanse_Aggregate.md

 [1] Compile:

 module purge
-module load slurm
+module load slurm gpu
-module load cpu
-module load gpu/0.15.4
-module load intel/19.0.5.281
-module load intel-mkl/2020.3.279
+module load intel mvapich2 intel-mkl

 ifort -o dgemm_example  -mkl -static-intel dgemm_example.f

 [2] Run:

-sbatch dgemm-Slurm.sb
+sbatch dgemm-slurm.sb

 NOTE: for other compilers, replace "gcc" with the one you want to use.